dluudevs/deliver-to-me/README.md

 solution if you had more time?
 If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

-  - I spent 6.5 hours on this coding assignment.
-If I had more time, I would make the UI a little nicer and write more tests.
+  - I spent 7.5 hours on this coding assignment.
+If I had more time, I would make the UI a little nicer and find a cleaner approach to manage form state.

 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used